The Big E is back for 2021!

 If you do decide to mask up and head to the Big E,you're sure to be tempted by your favorite fair foods.

-For some whose cholesterol numbers are good and who are generally healthy – splurging for one day by munching their way through The Big E on the new Deep Fried Apple Pie, Turducken Sandwich made of turkey, duck, chicken and stuffing served like a grilled cheese, or The Big E Craz-E Burger, a bacon cheeseburger served between two halves of a grilled glazed donut – may not be a problem.
+For some whose cholesterol numbers are good and who are generally healthy, splurging for one day by munching their way through The Big E may not be a problem.
+After all, some look forward all year to the Deep Fried Apple Pie, Turducken Sandwich (made of turkey, duck, chicken and stuffing served like a grilled cheese), or The Big E Craz-E Burger (a bacon cheeseburger served between two halves of a grilled glazed donut).

 Come up with a game plan